 I enjoy old recipes and sharing wholesome food ideas, so when the opportunity to teach kids about cooking presented itself, I jumped at the chance.
 We explored mixing ingredients, experimented with various blends of chocolate, and rolled out pasta dough.
 I also introduced the little chefs to Vegan food as well and was grateful for their questions.
 They have an eagerness to share, especially when expressing their culinary preferences, which was often entertaining.
 Kids have a way of cutting right to the chase.

-I learned over time not to worry if they decide to get up and run around while their cookies baked, or if they were more interested in eating the ingredients (maybe I shouldn’t have done that class on chocolate) than preparing a recipe.
-I realized what mattered was how they connected to the food; whether they were mesmerized by garlic sauteing in a pan, or fully engaged eating the gnocchi that they made from scratch.
+I learned over time not to worry if they decide to get up and run around while their cookies are baked, or if they were more interested in eating the ingredients (maybe I shouldn’t have done that class on chocolate) than preparing a recipe.
+I realized what mattered was how they connected to the food; whether they were mesmerized by garlic sauteing in a pan, or fully engaged in eating the gnocchi that they made from scratch.

-Hopefully that connection to food will continue beyond the classroom, where they will continue to explore and create experiences of their own.
+Hopefully, that connection to food will continue beyond the classroom, where they will continue to explore and create experiences of their own.

 Vegan Sweet Potato Gnocchi in Brown Butter Sage